-Baking & Pastry Arts......
+Baking & Pastry Arts.....
 Credits: 2.5 Grades 9, 10, 11, 12

-Prerequisite - Introduction to Culinary Arts with a grade of A- or Better
+Prerequisite - Introduction to Culinary Arts

 This course allows students to delve deeper into their exploration of the components of Baking & Pastry Arts developed in Introduction to Culinary Arts.
 Hands-on laboratory experiences will place a stronger emphasis on technique, creation, design, presentation, and analysis.
 Students will begin a more detailed exploration of ingredients used in baking and their function in producing a vast array of products.
 The focus will be placed on the importance of weights and measures along with recipe comprehension and interpretation.
 The foundational skills of communication, decision making, and teamwork will continue to be stressed while students more freely develop their own creative interest within the food industry.